rishabh-panda/Quantum-Nationn/README.md

 Quantum computers harness the unique behaviour of quantum physics: such as superposition, entanglement and quantum interference and apply it to computing.
 This introduces new concepts to traditional programming methods.

 ## What does this repository contain?
 Fundamentals of Quantum Algorithms implemented using Qiskit at [IBM Quantum Experience](https://quantum-computing.ibm.com/).
-In this part of my GitHub repo I will be sharing my experiences, daily learnings and accomplishments with regard to this booming technology, known as Quantum Computing.
+In this repository I will be sharing my experiences, daily learnings and accomplishments with regard to this booming technology.